MicrosoftDocs/common-data-model-and-service/entity-reference/common-data-model.md

 The previous (legacy) version of Common Data Model documentation is available as a downloadable PDF [here](https://go.microsoft.com/fwlink/?linkid=2043404).

-For the latest documentation, see [What is Common Data Model?](/common-data-model/)
+For the latest documentation, see [Common Data Model](/common-data-model/)